Toe socks for running? Yes, you read that right. If the thought is strange to you, you’re not alone.

 Fit With 5-Toed Shoes

-If you’ve taken the leap and bought a pair of toe-shoes, you’ll quickly have discovered that you can’t wear normal socks with them.
+Toe shoes were quite the thing several years ago.
+They’re still around, of course, even if their moment of popularity has passed.
+If you’ve taken the leap and bought a pair of toe-shoes, you will have quickly discovered that you can’t wear normal socks with them.
 That’s where these fellas come in extremely handy.

 What Is The Best Material for Toe Running Socks?

 Synthetic materials have the best moisture-wicking properties.
 Any runner knows that sweaty feet is not something you want to deal with on a run.
 These materials include polyester, nylon, Coolmax, and acrylic fabric.

 For winter running, wool may work better.
 It has insulating properties that synthetics don’t have, and will keep your feet warm while out in the cold.

 Why Are My Feet Colder With Socks On?